-Today, 16 months later, we support our lifestyle with a number of income sources.
+Today, 5 years later, we continue to support our lifestyle with a number of income sources.

-We currently have 2 rental properties in Florida that bring in about 20% of our total income and we are currently in the process of saving for another property that we hope to buy in early 2017.
+When we first started traveling, we had 2 investment properties in Florida that brought us about 20% of our total income.
 The great thing about these properties is that we managed to scoop them up really cheap, invest a bit in repairs and are now able to reap 10-15% ROI on each one of these properties.
 It’s the best way to generate passive income!
 In 2018, we purchased our 3rd property and in 2020, we invested in our 4th.

 Drift Away Eco Lodge

 In 2017, we invested in a 12 room hotel in Playa Avellanas, Guanacaste, Costa Rica.
 We spent 8 months tirelessly working on converting this run-down property into a beautiful space, now known as the Drift Away Eco Lodge.
 The renovated boutique hotel has been welcoming guests since September 2018.
 For more on this wild experience, take a peek behind the scenes of our hotel journey.

 Operating a profitable hotel is not easy, and so far we have invested whatever profits we have seen, back into the business.
 So technically, we do not currently earn any money from this particular investment.
 But we hope that one day, we will!

 If you add up all of our income sources and do a little bit of math, you’ll quickly realize that we are far from rich.